– Deep Purple – In Concert – July 6, 1974 – BBC Radio 1 In Concert Series –

-Deep Purple in concert from 1974 tonight.
-As a sort of companion to last night’s Faces concert, the hard-Rock juggernaut of the early 70s continues with a band who once took credit for the claim to be the “Loudest Band In The World”.
+Deep Purple in concert from 1974 tonight with Deep Purple, a band who once took credit for the claim to be the “Loudest Band In The World”.

 Well, a lot of bands were claiming that in the early 70s – and it probably speaks volumes about the massive loss of hearing most people of a “certain age” are experiencing now.
 The sign of a good concert in the late 60s and early 70s usually meant how many days after your ears were still ringing.
 Some people cheated by getting very close to the stage and practically climbing into the monitors – some of that was no doubt drug inspired, but the bottom line was just how profound a sonic experience you had when you wandered into the concert hall for a night of lung-rumbling rock n’ roll.
 If you were drained, incoherent and vacant, the show was a success.